 Legal Fees, Legal Costs, and Fee Agreements

 Regardless of the legal issue at hand, you want to make sure you fully understand the fee agreement and how your attorney will charge for his or her services.
-Legal fees are determined by the arrangement; so make sure you understand how it will ultimately affect your pocketbook before you agree.
-Your attorney may has a fixed hourly fee, a contingency fee, a flat fee for the entire process, or some other kind of arrangement.
+The arrangement determines legal fees; so make sure you know how it will ultimately affect your pocketbook before you agree.
+Your attorney may have a fixed hourly fee, a contingency fee, a flat fee for the entire process, or some other kind of arrangement.

 In addition, you will be billed for various legal costs.
-These are the extra things an attorney pays for in the course of his or her work on your case, such as paralegal time, postal charges, photocopying, consultants, travel expenses, and court reporter costs.
+These are the extra things an attorney pays for in the course of your case.
+This includes costs such as paralegal time, postal charges, photocopying, consultants, travel expenses, and court reporter costs.
 Such costs should be itemized on your bill.

 Find the Right Attorney for Your Child Custody Case

 Child custody can be a complicated issue, especially when emotions are already high in the midst of a divorce.
 A well-versed attorney can help provide valuable legal advice to help you navigate this area of the law.

 Get started by speaking to an experienced family law attorney today.